 Benthem Crouwel Architects has a project portfolio that covers the broadest range of architectural design, from small to very large scale projects.
-With offices in both Amsterdam and Aachen, we value our international, ambitious and dynamic atmosphere, but find it equally important that our work environment is open, friendly and non-hierarchical.
+With offices in Amsterdam, Paris and Düsseldorf, we value our international, ambitious and dynamic atmosphere, but find it equally important that our work environment is open, friendly and non-hierarchical.

 Benthem Crouwel welcomes open applications from talented architects and technicians who have an enthusiastic approach to their work and who are experienced in designing, 3D modeling, technical (building) knowledge and BIM.
 All applications should include: visuals of your work (designs, technical drawings) and CV and – if relevant – a valid working and residence permit for the Netherlands.
 Please send digital applications only.

 For our Amsterdam office send your application (in Dutch or English) to Simone Kraaijenbrink (firstname.lastname@example.org).

 For our German office send your application (in German or English) to Bewerbung@benthemcrouwel.de.

 Benthem Crouwel Architects